thehonorguard/mkdocs/docs/basics.md

 ### Briefing

 All missions start with a briefing done by the mission-maker for either the Platoon and/or Squad-leaders or for everyone.
 During such briefings, the mission-maker is expected to give information about the objective(s), assign assets, and give other mission critical information. (insert hyperlink to briefing information).
-After the briefing, platoon- and squad-leader have an opportunity to ask any questions (unless stated otherwise).
+After the briefing, platoon- and squad leader have an opportunity to ask any questions (unless stated otherwise).

 ![Platoon structure](pltdiagram.jpg)